MicrosoftDocs/Advertising/advertising/bingads-13/campaign-management-service/getuettagauthkey.md

 - python
 ---
 # GetUetTagAuthKey Service Operation - Campaign Management
-Retrieves an authentication key for a UET (Universal Event Tracking) tag.
+Gets an authentication key for a UET (Universal Event Tracking) tag.
 The key is used to authenticate server-side UET events sent through the Conversions API (CAPI).
 If a key already exists for the tag, it’s returned.
 If not, a new key is generated and stored.

 ::: zone pivot="soap"